What Type Of Piping Should I Use For My Industrial Air Compressor?

-Lost power through inefficient or faulty piping can wipe out your profit margin and give your competitors an advantage.
-An essential first question when planning a new compressed air system is “What is the best air compressor pipe for my system?”
+Losing power from inefficient or faulty piping is an expensive accident.
+Before you install a new compressed air system ask yourself this question: “What is the best air compressor pipe for my system?”

 Compressed air flows from your compressor to the end-users (pneumatic machines, work stations, etc.) through your compressed air piping.
 Big deal, a pipe is a pipe, right?!
-Yes and no. Of course a pipe is just a pipe.
-Its purpose is to transport the air without any leakage so you can use it at your machines, air tools, etc. But it’s very important to buy the right kind and size of pipe to maximize efficiency and save money.
+Yes and no. Of course, a pipe is just a pipe.
+Its purpose is to transport air without any leakage so you can use it in your machines, air tools, etc. But it’s very important to buy the right kind and size of pipe to save money.

-The latest technology are push-to-connect aluminum piping systems for compressed air lines (such as Parker Transair).
-Aluminum is light-weight, making it easy to handle compared to schedule 40 or 80 pipe, and is highly recommended for clean air applications.
-It is non-corrosive, and remains leak free unlike black pipe systems.
-Considering the high cost of producing compressed air, reducing compressed air consumption by eliminating leaks over the life of the system is a major benefit of using aluminum pipe.
-Skilled labor is not required to install this type of pipe.
+The latest technology is push-to-connect aluminum piping systems for compressed air lines (such as Parker Transair).
+Aluminum is light-weight, making it easy to work with compared to other piping.
+Also, it is highly recommended for clean air applications.
+It is non-corrosive and remains leak-free unlike black pipe systems.
+Considering the high cost of producing compressed air, reducing leaks in your system by using aluminum piping may be the best option for you.

-Copper pipe is commonly recommended for clean air, it works very well, and it is expensive.
+Copper pipe is commonly recommended for clean air.
+Mostly because it works very well and it is of high quality.
 Copper pipe makes for an aesthetically pleasing installation, but the soldering of joints is time consuming and requires skill.
-Since the combination of copper and water does not create any corrosion or rusting, the air delivered to the pneumatic tools is clean and free of particulates.
+Since the combination of copper and water does not create any corrosion or rusting, the air delivered to pneumatic tools is clean and free of particulates.

-Galvanized piping is commonly used for water distribution and for general plumbing but not recommended for use with compressed air.
+Galvanized piping is commonly used for water distribution and for general plumbing.
+However, it is not recommended for use with compressed air.
 Galvanized coating resists moisture in compressed air but pieces of the coating will flake off and end up in your tools.
 The debris will cause severe damage to cylinders, pneumatic tools, and other components.
 Even more importantly, when exiting a blow gun, little flakes can cause serious bodily harm.

 FAQ’s and Recap

 Aluminum, Stainless Steel, and Copper piping all are corrosion-resistant.
-Aluminum piping also has the added benefit of reducing leaks as previously mentioned.
+Aluminum piping also reduces leaks.